All Products

 For high-volume topics, we recommend increasing the number of partitions to at least 16.

-Number of Logstore Shards The write performance of Simple Log Service depends on the number of Shards in the destination Logstore.
-A single Shard supports a write throughput of 5 MB/s.
-For high-volume ingestion, we recommend increasing the number of Shards in the destination Logstore.
+Number of Logstore Shards Write performance depends on the number of Shards in the destination Logstore.
+Each Shard supports a write throughput of 5 MB/s.
+For high-volume ingestion, increase the number of Shards.
 For more information, see Manage shards.

-Data compression For large data volumes, we recommend compressing data before writing it to Kafka.
-This significantly reduces network traffic.
+Data compression For large data volumes, compress data before writing it to Kafka to significantly reduce network traffic.

-Network transmission is often more time-consuming than data decompression, especially when importing data over the internet.
+Network transmission is typically slower than data decompression, especially when importing data over the internet.

-Network If your Alibaba Cloud Kafka cluster is in a VPC, you can read data over the VPC network.
-This saves internet traffic and provides faster transmission speeds, with bandwidth reaching over 100 MB/s.
+Network If your Alibaba Cloud Kafka cluster is in a VPC, reading data over the VPC network saves internet traffic and provides faster speeds, with bandwidth reaching over 100 MB/s.

-When you import data over the internet, network performance and bandwidth are not guaranteed, which can lead to import latency.
+Importing data over the internet does not guarantee network performance or bandwidth, which can lead to latency.

 Other limits